vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 This uses the same format as Julia "raw" strings described before:

-> All quotation marks must be escaped, and any backslashes that precede them.
+> All quotation marks must be escaped and any backslashes that precede them.
+In all other instances, backslashes are not special, and do not need escaping.
-Only when a sequence of backslashes precedes a quote character.
-Thus, 2n backslashes followed by a quote encodes n backslashes and the end of the literal while 2n+1 backslashes followed by a quote encodes n backslashes followed by a quote character.
+Thus, 2n backslashes followed by a quote encodes n backslashes and the end of the literal, while 2n+1 backslashes followed by a quote encodes n backslashes followed by a quote character.
 Anywhere else, each n backslashes simply encodes for n backslashes.

+{Add example?}

 todo: See also resources

-### Adanced (test)

 ## .Net